wiseleyb/spree-heroku/README.markdown

 # Troubleshooting

-This extension has been tested with Spree 0.10.2.
+This extension has been tested with Spree 0.70.x and Rails 3.1.
 If you have problems using the extension with a newer version of Spree, it could be due to Spree's gem dependencies having changed.
-The gems in the heroku .gems manifest must mach the gems and versions required by Spree.
-This page shows the current dependencies of the newest version of Spree: http://gemcutter.org/gems/spree

 # Copyright and license

-Copyright (c) 2009 Casper Fabricius, released under the MIT license
+Copyright (c) 2011 Casper Fabricius, released under the New BSD License

 Contributors:

+*   Trung Lê
 *   Pavel Chipiga
 *   Andrey Voronkov
+*   Amed Rodriguez